pikepdf/pikepdf/docs/tutorial.rst

 This tutorial begins on the assumption that working with pages - splitting and merging, saving and loading, is the most basic thing users want to do.
-(The ``qpdf`` commandline tool, on which pikepdf is based, also does an excellent job of file level PDF handling.)
-What pikepdf does is make qpdf's powerful API more accessible.
+(The ``qpdf`` commandline tool, on which pikepdf is based, also does an excellent job of file level PDF handling.) pikepdf makes qpdf's powerful API more accessible.

 .. toctree::
   :maxdepth: 1